Michael J. Novosel: Biography

 On the morning of October 2, 1969, Novosel set out to evacuate a group of South Vietnamese soldiers who were surrounded by several thousand North Vietnamese light infantry near the Cambodian border.
 Radio communication was lost and the soldiers had expended their ammunition.
 Without air cover or fire support, Novosel flew at low altitude under continuous enemy fire.
 He skimmed the ground with his helicopter while his medic and crew chief pulled the wounded men on board.
 He completed 15 hazardous extractions, was wounded in a barrage of enemy fire, and momentarily lost control of his helicopter, but when it was over, he had rescued 29 men.
 He completed his tour in March 1970.

-Novosel retired as the senior warrant officer with the Warrant Officer Candidate Program in 1985.
+Novosel retired as the senior warrant officer with the Warrant Officer Candidate Program in 1984.
 He had been a military aviator for 42 years and was the last World War II military aviator in the U.S. to remain on active flying duty.
 He accumulated 12,400 military flying hours, including 2,038 in combat.
-He remained active in the military community while residing in Enterprise, Alabama during his retirement, and he was frequently invited as an honored guest for military lectures and ceremonies throughout the nation.
+He remained active in the military community while residing in Enterprise, Alabama, during his retirement, and he was frequently invited as an honored guest for military lectures and ceremonies throughout the nation.
 He co-piloted the liftoff of the Bell UH-1 Iroquois for the In the Shadow of the Blade mission in 2002.
 His book Dustoff – The Memoir of an Army Aviator was published in 1999.

-Novosel was diagnosed with a recurrent cancer in November 2005, and he underwent a series of highly successful treatments at Walter Reed Army Medical Center in Washington, D.C.
+Novosel was diagnosed with a recurrent cancer in November 2005, and he underwent a series of treatments at Walter Reed Army Medical Center in Washington, D.C.
 The cancer tumor was greatly reduced in December 2005 and January 2006.
 In February, he concluded chemotherapy and other treatments and waited to regain strength in preparation for surgery on March 7.
 His prognosis appeared excellent, yet he never fully recovered from the shock of the surgery.
 He died on April 2, 2006, and was buried at Arlington National Cemetery, in Arlington, Virginia.

 Honors

-In 1971, President Richard Nixon placed the Medal of Honor around Novosel's neck, the nation's highest award for valor in combat.
-Among his many other awards, he received the Distinguished Service Cross (which was later upgraded to the MOH), Distinguished Service Medal, Distinguished Flying Cross with two Oak Leaf Clusters, Bronze Star with Oak Leaf Cluster, and the Purple Heart.
+In 1971, President Richard Nixon presented to Novosel the Medal of Honor, the nation's highest award for valor in combat.
+His many other awards included the Distinguished Service Cross (which was later upgraded to the MOH), Distinguished Service Medal, Distinguished Flying Cross with two Oak Leaf Clusters, Bronze Star with Oak Leaf Cluster, and the Purple Heart.
 He was inducted into the Army Aviation Hall of Fame in 1975.
-Upon his retirement, he received a rare honor for a living hero when the main street at Fort Rucker, Alabama was renamed "Novosel Street."
+Upon his retirement, he received a rare honor for a living hero when the main street at Fort Rucker, Alabama, was renamed "Novosel Street".
 He also received the Distinguished Service Medal during his retiring ceremony.

-On May 24, 2022, the Congressional Naming Commission recommended that Fort Rucker, AL be renamed to Fort Novosel, AL. Final recommendations from the Congressional Naming Commission are due to congress on October 1, 2022.
+In May 2022, the Naming Commission, created by Congress, recommended that Fort Rucker be renamed Fort Novosel.
+The renaming ceremony and presentation of a new monument took place on April 10, 2023.